WilliamBu1/A-Lightweight-Vision-Language-Model-for-Early-Stage-Fruitlet-Classification-in-Apple-Orchards/JETSON/README.md

 - **`sliding_window.ipynb`**
   - Demonstrates the heatmap generation pipeline.
   - Uses sliding window extraction, TensorRT inference, and patch aggregation to produce class-specific heatmaps of apple fruitlet structures.

+> ⚠️ **Warning:** The notebook may require path adjustments depending on your local environment and folder structure.

+---

+## Python Environment

+- **Requirements**: `requirements.txt`
+  - Contains all dependencies for Jetson inference and heatmap generation.
+  - ⚠️ **Caution:** Some packages may conflict or fail to install due to version incompatibilities.
+It is recommended to use a dedicated Python virtual environment or conda environment.

 ---